Planning for pregnancy

 This checkup is a chance for your doctor to evaluate your health and lifestyle and identify any hidden health problems or habits that might be dangerous for a developing baby.
 Among other things, your doctor will:

 - Ask what medicines you take, both prescription and over-the-counter drugs.
-Though many medicines are safe for a fetus, some—among them, even ibuprofen—may be risky, the American College of Obstetricians and Gynecologists cautions.
+Though many medicines are safe for a fetus, some may be risky, the American College of Obstetricians and Gynecologists cautions.
 Certain herbal remedies and vitamin or mineral supplements may also be harmful.

 - Make sure your immunizations are up-to-date.
 Vaccines can help keep you safe from diseases such as rubella that might harm an unborn baby.
 Some vaccines aren't safe to get during pregnancy.
 If you need vaccines, the college recommends getting them before you start trying to conceive.
 Some vaccines you should get at least one month before you begin trying to become pregnant.